hch12907/dynners/README.md

 ## Usage
 `dynners` does not have a CLI implementation.
 To use it, a config file must be provided.
-The file [config.toml](./examples/config.toml) located at the root of this repository is a good starting point.
+The file [config.toml](./docs/config.toml) located in the `docs` directory of this repository is a good starting point.

 The simplest configuration file will look something like this: